 Alfama, the oldest district in Lisbon, is nestled on a hill adjacent to Baixa, contrasting the areas of Bairro Alto and Chiado.
 This enchanting district, with its winding narrow streets, vintage trams, quaint squares, and breathtaking viewpoints, holds a unique allure.

 Getting lost wandering around Alfama is a joy in itself.
 I highly recommend enjoying dinner in one of the local Fado restaurants for an authentic experience.
-While the area is generally safe during the day, it’s prudent to be cautious at night, particularly in less-traveled alleys.

 Although Alfama is a popular choice for many visitors due to its undeniable charm, I lean towards other central areas or less central but more modern districts with easy metro access.
 Alfama’s accessibility and safety fall a little short compared to other districts.